The area around Arizona's wildfires is so dry, firefighters' heavy equipment is causing small flareups - KION546

 The area around Arizona’s wildfires is so dry, firefighters’ heavy equipment is causing small flareups

+Two massive wildfires in eastern Arizona continued to spread Wednesday, leading Gov. Doug Ducey to issue two emergency declarations to further fund response efforts.

-The area near where two large wildfires have been growing for days in eastern Arizona is so dry that firefighters trying to tame the blaze have started fires sparked by their own equipment, officials said Tuesday.
+The area around the Telegraph Fire and Mescal Fire, both burning nearly 100 miles east of Phoenix, was so dry that officials had said firefighters trying to tame the blaze have started fires sparked by their own equipment.

-The Telegraph Fire has burned more than 76,000 acres and the Mescal Fire has scorched more than 65,000 acres, according to the Interagency Incident Information Center.
+As of Wednesday night, the Telegraph Fire has burned nearly 85,000 acres and the Mescal Fire has scorched more than 70,000 acres, according to the Interagency Incident Information Center.

 “Even our own fire equipment is starting fires,” said Dean McAlister, a fire information officer.
 “The blades and the tracks of the (heavy equipment) sparking against the fuels have actually created some fires along the fire line.”

+Officials said they’ve been able to keep the Telegraph Fire from getting closer to the community of Superior.

+“A lot of effort’s going on up here right now,” Operations Section Chief Todd Abel said during a community briefing Wednesday.

-The Telegraph Fire was 18% contained, according to according to the information center.
+The Telegraph Fire was 34% contained as of Wednesday night, according to according to the information center.
 The nearby Mescal wildfire was 23% contained.

+Ducey’s declaration made $400,000 in federal funds available to assist local efforts, the Republican governor said in a statement.

+“Arizonans must take the threat of wildfires seriously and follow all safety precautions during these dry months, including following evacuation orders,” Ducey said.

 “Things are looking fairly good for the situation we’ve got with the weather we’ve got,” McAlister said.